rkuma183/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ### Cloud service

+Vault is an open source tool that can be deployed to any environment.
+It is well suited for cloud environments where HSMs are either not available or are cost prohibitive.

 1. Create within your internal cloud, Google Cloud, Amazon EC2, Microsoft Azure, etc. a VM instance of an Ubuntu server.
 4 GB RAM and 10 GB drive is the minimum.